 Indeed, the new federal government-commissioned Scientific Report of the 2015 Dietary Guidelines Advisory Committee includes some surprising departures from previous advice.
 Old beliefs have been overturned and new research avenues opened.
 Some controversies have heated up.
 Things are moving fast.

-In case you missed something, Health Hub shares this roundup of the latest developments in our understanding of diet and heart disease.
+In case you missed something, Health Essentials shares this roundup of the latest developments in our understanding of diet and heart disease.

 Okay, take a deep breath.
 We’re going to talk about cholesterol.